Updated: July 27, 2017.

 Attention art, music and movie lovers, storytellers, culture junkies and creative writers — we are looking for strong writers who can pen analytic reviews, thoughtful essays and bold, interesting features.
 We focus on arts, entertainment and lifestyle news in the College Park and greater Washington, D.C., area as well as national culture trends that affect campus life.
 Writers are paid a biweekly stipend.

-The multimedia desk at the Diamondback is hiring video reporters for the Fall semester.
-Applicants should be comfortable pitching, shooting, and editing their own natural sound packages, and be willing to help cover breaking news around campus.
+The multimedia desk at The Diamondback is hiring video reporters for the Fall semester.
+Applicants should be comfortable pitching, shooting and editing their own natural sound packages, and be willing to help cover breaking news around campus.
 Reporters are asked to attend brief weekly meetings, submit one natural sound style package a week, and should have an understanding of Adobe Premiere (or other video editing software).
 Knowledge of AP Style is a plus in the event that reporters have to write up several grafs to go with their videos.

 Interviews will be conducted at the beginning of the semester.